The

 the road.
 Later, in the 1960s their daughter built

-the house near the road.
+the house that sits near the road.

 The